inveniosoftware/docs-invenio-rdm/docs/develop/howtos/add_javascript.md

 # How to add JavaScript files

-This documentation is targeted to developers that want to add new JavaScript files in InvenioRDM.
+This documentation is targeted to developers who want to add new JavaScript files in InvenioRDM.

 In InvenioRDM, JavaScript files are part of bundles, which are basically multiple JavaScript files grouped together.
 Bundles are discovered in all InvenioRDM modules and built using [webpack](https://webpack.js.org/) to